 Georgia Student Health Survey 2.0 - Grades 6 - 12

 Survey Bullying and Harassment

 Question Answer Key:

 1 = Strongly Disagree

 2 = Somewhat Disagree

 3 = Somewhat Agree

 4 = Strongly Agree

 Peer Victimization

-During the p past 30 days
+During the p bast 30 days

 39 I have been bullied or threatened by other students.

 40 I have been picked on or teased at school.

 41 I have received a threatening or harassing e-mail from other students.

-42 have received threatening or harassing text messages from other students (SMS).
+42 I have received threatening or harassing text messages from other students (SMS).

-I have been mocked, tormented, or harassed on a social networking site (e.g. Facebook, Twitter) b
+43 I have been mocked, tormented, or harassed on a social networking site (e.g. Facebook, Twitter) by other

-43 students.
++5 students.